The next big thing in Korean beauty: muscles

-SEOUL Looks no longer center only on the face in beauty-obsessed South Korea, where more women are hitting the gym to improve muscle tone and physical health.
+SEOUL Looks no longer centre only on the face in beauty-obsessed South Korea, where more women are hitting the gym to improve muscle tone and physical health.

 "Women used to starve in order to lose weight.
 Now they exercise," said celebrity trainer Ray Yang, who leads a workout session during the Body Show, a weekly television event targeted at women that is now in its second season.

-In July, Olive Young, a health and beauty chain owned by CJ Corp, began selling health products targeted at women, including dumb-bells and a mini gym ball.
+In July, Olive Young, a health and beauty chain owned by CJ O Shopping (035760.KQ), began selling health products targeted at women, including dumb-bells and a mini gym ball.

 As in other Asian countries, the popular depiction of Korean women has tended towards the slim, fair-skinned and demure, reinforcing gender stereotypes in a male-dominated society.